hgchen/hgchen.github.io/_pages/about.md

 ---

 I'm an Assistant Professor of Computer Science at University of Hawaii at Manoa (UHM), where I direct the Computational Imaging and Robotic Perception Lab.
-My group aims to build cameras that capture the complete properties of light beyond human vision, including transient light transport, phase, polarization, and spectral information.
-We develop physics-informed AI methods to process and interpret these non-conventional imaging data.
-For real-world applications, we integrate these novel imagers into robotic platforms to advance multi-modal perception and vision-language-action (VLA) models, with a focus on agriculture and healthcare, where intelligent visual sensing enhances automation, safety, and accessibility.
+My group aims to **build cameras that capture the complete properties of light beyond human vision**, including transient light transport, phase, polarization, and spectral information.
+We develop **physics-informed AI methods** to process and interpret these non-conventional imaging data.
+For real-world applications, we integrate these novel imagers into robotic platforms to advance **multi-modal perception and vision-language-action (VLA)** models, with a focus on agriculture and healthcare, where intelligent visual sensing enhances automation, safety, and accessibility.

 Prior to UHM, from 2022 to 2024, I was the founding Computational Imaging Lead at Vayu Robotics, focusing on enhancing autonomous vehicle perception through innovative imaging techniques.
 Vayu is backed by